IIIF/api/source/extension/georef/index.md

 - When a `rect` element is used, the `rx` and `ry` attributes _MUST NOT_ be used.
 - The [`transform`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) attribute _MUST NOT_ be used on any of the SVG Selector's elements.

-More Specific Resource examples can be found in the [examples directory](examples/) provided with this document.
+More Specific Resource examples can be found in the `[@BRYAN internal link needed]` examples directory provided with this document.

 #### 3.3.3 More Complex Variants